FudaWiki/fudawiki-files/hanafuda/manufacturers/oishitengudo.md

 # Current Brands of Hanafuda
 - **Kintengu** (Golden Tengu) - Their high-end brand of Hanafuda decks.
 Has a papery finish on both front and back when compared to products made by other current Hanafuda manufacturers.
 The cards are intentionally curved as a result of employing manual processes in manufacturing.
-- **Gintengu** (Silver Tengu) - Same quality as Kintengu but the centering of the backpaper is less accurate than Kintengu.
+- **Gintengu** (Silver Tengu) - Their 2nd-grade brand of Hanafuda decks.
+Same quality as Kintengu but the centering of the backpaper is less accurate than Kintengu.
-- **Lincoln** - Same quality as Kintengu but the centering of the backpaper is less accurate than Gintengu.
+- **Lincoln** - Their 3rd-grade brand of Hanafuda decks.
+Same quality as Kintengu but the centering of the backpaper is less accurate than Gintengu.
 - **Shiki** (Four Seasons) - Has a completely different quality to the other three brands.
 The front and back are printed glossy paper, and no backpaper is applied, so the edges of the card are exposed.

 # Currently Sold Special Hanafuda